Cultural depictions of Stonehenge: Comedic, commemorative, cultural and depictions in fiction

-In 1998, Wrigleys produced a 30-second advert for the confectionary product Skittles featuring a young princess escaping from some captors.
-She then rides a white horse to a Stonehenge inspired monument.
-Upon arrival she dismounts and places her hands upon a sacred stone which releases a rainbow of Skittles.
+In 1998, Wrigleys produced a 30-second advert for the confectionary product Skittles featuring a young princess escaping from her captors and riding a white horse to a Stonehenge inspired monument.
+Upon arrival, she dismounts and places her hands upon a sacred stone, which releases a rainbow of Skittles.

-An episode of Dr Who (first broadcast on 19 June 2010) was partly filmed at Stonehenge.
-"The Pandorica Opens" features Matt Smith as the doctor and Karen Gillan as his assistant.
+The Doctor Who episode "The Pandorica Opens", first broadcast on 19 June 2010, was partly filmed at Stonehenge, featuring Matt Smith as the Eleventh Doctor and Karen Gillan as his assistant Amy Pond.

-Norwegian comedy duo Ylvis released their song "Stonehenge" in 2011, in which they ponder Stonehenge's mysterious origins.
+The 2011 song "Stonehenge" by Norwegian comedy duo Ylvis features them pondering Stonehenge's mysterious origins.

 As part of the 2012 Summer Olympics supporting arts festival Stonehenge was transformed into a fire garden by the French Company 'Compagnie Carabosse' for three nights 10 to 12 July.
 This included fire sculptures, illuminated paths and music.

-On 13 June 2018 DJs Paul Oakenfold and Carl Cox played a set of Trance music to a small crowd of 50 people.
-Although Stonehenge was lit up with multicoloured lighting the music was partly silent with attendees listening via headphones.
+On 13 June 2018, DJs Paul Oakenfold and Carl Cox played a set of Trance music to a small crowd of fifty people.
+Although Stonehenge was lit up with multicoloured lighting, the music was partly silent, with attendees listening through headphones.
 English Heritage said of the event, 'Stonehenge was used as a backdrop to this special event, and the music was not amplified at the monument.
 Instead silent disco technology was used and the recording was carefully planned with the Stonehenge curator to ensure there was no impact on the site.

-In Pokémon Sword and Shield released in 2019, a Pokémon resembling Stonehenge called Stonjourner was released in Gen VIII.
-Also, within Sword & Shield in the Wild Area there are many areas that look similar and appear to be based on Stonehenge, this is due to the game being set in the Galar region which is inspired by the United Kingdom.
-Additionally, Stonjourner is only found in the United Kingdom in Pokémon Go.
+The 2019 video game Pokémon Sword and Shield, released as part of Gen VIII of the franchise, is set in the Galar region, which is inspired by the United Kingdom.
+It introduces the Pokémon Stonjourner, which resembles Stonehenge, and has areas within the Wild Area that resemble and appear to be based on Stonehenge.
+Additionally, in Pokémon Go, Stonjourner can only be found in the United Kingdom.

 In 2022, Stonehenge was illuminated to pay tribute to Queen Elizabeth II on the occasion of her Platinum Jubilee.
 English Heritage stated they "wanted to show different aspects of the Queen, of her personality, of her interests and just really show what a special lady she is."
 The display is just one of many ways in which the UK came together to mark 70 years of the Queen sitting on the throne.